OpenCyphal/pycyphal/docs/pages/installation.rst

 Legacy considerations
 ---------------------

-A similar library titled ``uavcan`` (note the lack of the ``py`` prefix) is also available from PIP, which implements an early experimental version of the protocol known as UAVCAN v0 that is no longer recommended for new designs.
+A legacy library titled ``uavcan`` (note the lack of the ``py`` prefix) is also available from PyPI, which implements an early experimental version of the protocol known as UAVCAN v0 that is no longer recommended for new designs.
-It should not be confused with this library (titled ``pyuavcan``, mind the difference) which implements the long-term stable version of the protocol known as UAVCAN v1.
+It should not be confused with this library which implements the long-term stable version of the protocol known as UAVCAN v1.

 Having both ``pyuavcan`` and the old ``uavcan`` libraries installed in the same environment is not recommended, because PyUAVCAN generates Python packages from DSDL namespaces,